fubar2/aus_senate/README.md

 Raw data are at https://results.aec.gov.au/20499/Website/SenateDownloadsMenu-20499-Csv.htm

 22 March

 Added detection of preference strings with hamming distance = 1 or where a simple transpostion explains the differences.

 Limit to top 20 - nShow in code

 These are interesting as they may be sheeple making errors rather than not following HTV cards?

 EG for NT we see that the top string is related to #8 and #16 by a single discordant box or a transposition between neighboring boxes

-Could group these counts and call then #0 for sensitivity - looks like the top HTV patterns will increase by a few hundred
+Could group these counts and call then #0 for sensitivity - looks like the top HTV patterns will increase by perhaps 10%

 ~~~~
 ### Transposition of positions 2 and 3